erikpukinskis/direct-monetization-static/_proposal/introduction.markdown

 In practice, it is usually better to give  normal response to the principal request and require receipts for a key resource used by that page, for example an image or text-block.
 To avoid performance impacts, a page should [provide instructions]({{ "communicate.html" | relative_url }}) about what receipts the secondary resource will require. **This information must be accurate to avoid a visitor paying for a useless receipt.**

 ## Some early concerns:
-- The duplication of HTTPS header specifications and in-line html feels weird, but is probably the way forward.
-In particular, in-line html is probably easier for a most website authors to implement and HTTPS headers aren't accessible from JS, but HTTPS headers feel like they'll have better separation of concerns, work with images, and are probably friendlier for robots.
+- The duplication of HTTPS header specifications and in-line HTML feels weird, but is probably the way forward.
+In particular, in-line HTML is probably easier for a most website authors to implement and HTTPS headers aren't accessible from JS, but HTTPS headers feel like they'll have better separation of concerns, work with images, and are probably friendlier for robots.
 - Having the signatories do their signatures blindly is highly desirable, but fundamentally incompatible with passive-host design.